Chevrolet C/K (second generation): Chassis

 The Action-Line pickup trucks shared a similar chassis configuration as the 1960-1966 C/K, using a drop-center ladder frame.
 Pickup trucks were offered in three wheelbases: 115 inches, 127 inches, and 133 inches (shared by Stepside and Longhorn pickups); chassis cab trucks were also offered in a 157-inch wheelbase.

 Initially produced with drum brakes on all four wheels, the model line adopted front disc brakes for 1971.

 Suspension

-For 1/2-ton and 3/4-ton C-series trucks (two-wheel drive), the independent front suspension design of the first generation was largely carried over from 1963-1966, using upper and lower control arms with coil springs.
+For 1/2-ton and 3/4-ton C-series trucks (two-wheel drive), the independent front suspension design of the first generation was largely carried over from 1963 to 1966, using upper and lower control arms with coil springs.
 K-series 4x4 trucks for both division were leaf-sprung on both front and rear axles, including a live front axle.

 Two different rear suspension configurations were used, dependent on specification and payload series.
 On 1/2-ton and 3/4-ton trucks, Chevrolet equipped a live rear axle with two coil-sprung trailing arms; along with auxiliary rear leaf springs, a rear leaf-spring suspension was an option.
 GMC pickup trucks of the same payload series offered rear leaf springs as standard, with rear coil springs as optional equipment (the opposite of Chevrolet).
 On all one-ton trucks, the rear axle was leaf-sprung.